DarlingGarcia/core-code-from-scratch-readme/README.md

 4. Save the result in a variable called "year_result"
 5. If today's date is behind "birth_month" and "birth_day," then subtract 1 to "year_result"
 6. Print "year_result"

+### Treasure

+We are in a room with three chests.
+We know that at least one has a treasure in it.
+Each chest has a message, but all the messages are lies.

+We're going to get the truth from each lie.
+Then, remove the illogical conclusions.

+Left chest: The middle chest has a treasure / Truth: The middle chest doesn't have a treasure, so chest A and chest C have a treasure in them.

+Middle chest: All these chests have treasures in them / Truth: All of these chests don't have a treasure, yet we know that at least one chest has a treasure in it.

+Right chest: Only one of these chests has treasures / Truth: Only one of these chest doesn't have a treasure, so two chests have treasure in them.

+The left and right chest tell us the same logical conclusion.
+However, the middle chest contradicts what we know about them.
+Therefore, we can conclude that chest A and chest C have a treasure in them.